-Fee-only Advance Capital Management, Inc. works with individuals, high-net-worth individuals, pension plans, charitable organizations, other investment advisors and corporations.
+Fee-only Advance Capital Management, Inc. works with both non-high-net-worth and high-net-worth individuals, as well as pension and profit-sharing plans, charitable organizations and corporations.

-Typically, the firm expects new clients to have at least $150,000 in investable assets.
+Typically, the firm expects new clients to have varying amounts of minimum assets for different services that if offers.
 For investment management and financial planning services, the firm charges a percentage of your assets under management (AUM) from 0.65% to 1.00%.
 The firm may decide to negotiate a different fee agreement based on additional factors as well.

 The advising team at ACM is spread across several offices.
-The team in Southfield includes eight certified financial planners (CFPs), one chartered financial advisor (CFA), one chartered alternative investment analyst (CAIA) and one certified public accountant (CPA).
+The team in Southfield includes staff members with professional designations as certified financial planner (CFP), chartered financial advisor (CFA), chartered alternative investment analyst (CAIA) and certified public accountant (CPA).

 Advance Capital Management Background